vers-one/EpubReader/README.md

 // HTML & CSS

-// All XHTML files in the book (key is file name) Dictionary<string, EpubTextContentFile> htmlFiles = bookContent.Html;
+// All XHTML files in the book (file name is the key) Dictionary<string, EpubTextContentFile> htmlFiles = bookContent.Html;

-// All CSS files in the book (key is file name) Dictionary<string, EpubTextContentFile> cssFiles = bookContent.Css;
+// All CSS files in the book (file name is the key) Dictionary<string, EpubTextContentFile> cssFiles = bookContent.Css;

 // Entire HTML content of the book